pacorta/pacerunner2.0/README.md

     - Weekly snapshot summary above the stats
     - Save the goal to firebase
     - Show the goal in the shareable summary card, add the option to take it off in case user did not meet their goal.
+    - Add a sound whenever the user goes above the finish time goal (maybe a bark since the mascot is a dog)

+- In the next update I will update the UI of the live activity based on some planed visuals I prepared in Canva, then proceed to the rest of the checklist above.

 (For earlier logs, see `PAST-LOGS.md`)